F0903/slang/README.md

 # Cahlang

-Rewrite of a for-fun hobby language in a proper manner.
+An interpreter for a joke programming language made for educational purposes.